jpforcioli/fgttool/README.rst

   - Thanks to Matthew James (mattjames@fortinet.com), reworked command line arguments logic for handling the password.

   - added ``--port`` to pass the FortiGate TLS/SSL port.
-Can be overriden by setting variable ``fgt_port`` in file ``fgttool.py``.
+Can be overridden by setting variable ``fgt_port`` in file ``fgttool.py``.

 - 0.3.2